marcwright/bonobos-graphql/README.md

 - Understand GraphQL and why it's powerful
 - Demonstrate how to compose a GraphQL schema
-- Explain GraphQL queries and mutations
+- Explain GraphQL queries, mutations and resolvers
-- Use GraphQL to interact with a mLab database
+- Use GraphQL to interact with a MongoDB Atlas database cluster
 - Demonstrate how to perform CRUD on a resource
 - Demonstrate how to build an association via GraphQL
+- Understand how Apollo and Graphql are used client-side

 <br>